In March 2020 Casinos in Nevada Earned 40% Less Compared to March 2019May 17, 2020 John Isaac

 Casinos in Nevada Should Open in Mid or Late May

 The casinos in Nevada are expected to reopen either mid or late May.
 Gov. Steve Sisolak claims that by the third or fourth stages of his reopening plan, casinos will be able to open again.
+While some casinos in Louisiana and Mississippi have reopened, other states such as New Jersey have no firm date to reopen.

 However, even when they get reopened, they still couldn’t be just the way they were before the pandemic.
 During its first-quarter profit call, Bill Hornbuckle, CEO of MGM Resorts, said the company was opening up properties in phases.
 Bellagio and New York New York will be the first two casinos in Las Vegas to reopen MGM Resorts.
 Depending on the demand, there may be another casino opening.